 Jalama Beach Park is a 30 minute drive from the city of Lompoc California.
 On this scenic drive, just outside of city limits, you’ll see working ranches and vineyards along with scenic vistas around every bend.

-Camping not your style?
-No problem!
-There are several nearby Lompoc hotels and motels to choose from.
-While in town you can also enjoy wine tasting, site-seeing in Old Town Lompoc, a tour of La Purisima Mission, and great local restaurants.View Listing View Map
+Spend the day at Jalama, then check into one of the nearby Lompoc hotels and motels.
+While in town you can also enjoy wine tasting, site-seeing in Old Town Lompoc, a skydiving adventure, a tour of La Purisima Mission, and great local restaurants.View Listing View Map

 This superior 18-hole Championship design by world-renowned architect Robert Muir Graves is a Central Coast gem.
 La Purisima has attracted pro tournaments from the PGA, LPGA and Senior PGA circuits, yet players of all skill levels come to Lompoc to enjoy its natural beauty and to test their game.
 Thousands of golfers visit each year calling it “One of America’s best designed courses.”